google/instant-hangouts/README.md

     $ grunt

-to watch your local files and recreate the computed files automatically every time there is a change.
+which starts up a development server on `http://0.0.0.0:8080` and watch your local files and recreate the computed files automatically every time there is a change.
 This assumes you have installed `grunt-cli` globally, which is fairly common.
 If you want to use the local version managed by Instant Hangouts, instead run

     $ ./node_modules/grunt-cli/bin/grunt